ngxs/store/docs/advanced/sub-states.md

 ## Caveats
 This is only intended to work with nested objects, so trying to create stores on nested array objects will not work.

+Sub states can only be used once, reuse implies several restrictions that would eliminate some high value features.
+If you want to re-use them, just create a new state and inherit from it.